-Global Finland – Can Climate Catastrophe Be Avoided?
+Global Finland – How Can Global Climate Catastrophe Be Avoided?

 Global Finland, communication unit for development of the Ministry for Foreign Affairs of Finland, arranged a summer school day in Pori on July 16th, 2014.